- College of Arts & Sciences

 Current Student Housing FAQs

-On or after December 5, visit this page to find the link that takes you to the PilotsUP log-on to access the application.
-Pay the $100.00 application reservation deposit either online or at Student Accounts, which activates your housing application.
+On or after December 1, visit this page to find the "Apply for Housing" link that takes you to eRezLife to access the 2016-17 application.

-You may cancel your application before the corresponding deadline and receive a refund of your deposit.
-You will forfeit your deposit if you cancel after the corresponding deadline, or if you fail to accept offered housing during the processes.
+You may cancel your application before the deadline.
 A signed contract is legally binding, and can only be cancelled via the petition process.
-Generally, the deposit is forfeit when a contract is cancelled.

 You do not identify a roommate or housemate on the application, but will attend selection with your room or housemates.
-You will all pick the room/apartment/house at the same time when the person in your group with the best lottery number is called.
+You will all pick the room, apartment, or house at the same time when the person in your group with the best lottery number is called.

 If you are looking to live in a traditional residence hall, you can either attend selection with a roommate or by yourself.
 If you want to live in Haggerty or Tyson Hall or in a UP-owned rental house, you do not need to specify your roommates when you apply but will need to get a group together before selection day, as we ask that an entire unit be filled at once.
-Two resources we provide for finding roommates are the forum on the Current Student portal and the UP Facebook Housing group.
+Two resources you can use to find roommates are the forum on the Current Student portal and the UP Facebook Housing group.

 You should designate a proxy on your application, or send a signed permission note with them to selections.
-A proxy acts in your place, and their signature is as good as yours for this purpose.
+A proxy acts in your place, and their actions in selecting housing and agreeing to a contract are considered the same as yours in this case.

-Students wishing to pull a roommate into their community will select after those in their class group who are not pulling someone in from outside the community.
+Yes.
+Students wishing to pull a roommate into their community will select after those in their class year who are not pulling someone in from outside the community.

-Yes, but you will select after all those returning to that community.
-You will select according to the class year system of to-be-seniors selecting first; then to-be-juniors, etc.
+Yes, but you will select after all those returning to that community and only if there are spaces remaining.
+You will select according to the class year system of rising seniors selecting first, then rising juniors, etc.

 Haggerty/Tyson and UP rental house selections are held before traditional residence hall selections.
-The application gives you the choice to return to the traditional residence hall process if you do not get into upper class housing.
-Unfortunately, we cannot predict supply vs. demand.
-Selections depend upon a returning population, the random lottery numbers of students, and who actually signs a contract.
+The application gives you the choice to return to the traditional residence hall process if you do not get into upperclassman housing, or to cancel your application.

-The suites may be selected by no less than 4 students.
-If a quad grouping would like their friends to be able to select the adjoining room, a courtesy hold may be placed on that room for the other students.
+The suites may be selected by no fewer than 4 students.
+If a quad grouping would like their friends to be able to select the adjoining room, a courtesy hold may be placed on that room for the other students, at the discretion of the hall director.
 The hold will stand unless all other suites have been selected and a group with a better lottery number than those it is being held for wants it.

-Your group will enter the Haggerty/Tyson "apartment" and UP "rental house" selections according to the occupancy and type of housing you want.
+Your group will check in at the upperclassman housing selection night; you must have at least three people in your group for a rental house and at least four people for an apartment.
 All members of your group, or their proxy, must be present at selection.
-The group will select when the person in your group with the best lottery number is called.
+Your group will select when the person in your group with the best lottery number is called.

 Each Haggerty/Tyson apartment has at least one double bedroom.
 Your group should know who will be roommates in a double room and who will be taking a single room.